 The existing sewer system in the Plan Areas is located primarily within the roadways, with the major/regional pipes located in roadways and in open space.
-The technical memorandum prepared by Woodward and Curran assessed the sewer systems supporting the Plan Area to determine whether any conveyance system improvements would be needed, either to address existing pipeline constraints or anticipated future constraints.
+The technical memorandum prepared by Woodward and Curran assessed the sewer systems supporting the Plan Areas to determine whether any conveyance system improvements would be needed, either to address existing pipeline constraints or anticipated future constraints.
 Sewer flows from the Plan Area are conveyed through local systems to the South Placer Wastewater Authority Dry Creek Sewer Interceptor and two trunk sewers south of Douglas Boulevard, which carry flows to the Dry Creek Wastewater Treatment Plant.
+Note that, like the water study, the analysis of sewer and wastewater facilities was completed as a cumulative evaluation covering all three Plan Areas to provide a comprehensive analysis.